botfront/botfront/botfront/docs/guide/developers-guide/README.md

 ## Documentation
-- Run the documentation locally: `npm run docs:dev`
+- Run the documentation locally: `meteor npm run docs:dev`
-- Build the documentation : `npm run docs:build`
+- Build the documentation : `meteor npm run docs:build`

 The docs are built with [Vuepress](https://vuepress.vuejs.org)

 ## Running and writing tests
-You can run our integration test suite with `npx cypress run` or interactively with `npx cypress open`
+You can run our integration test suite with `meteor npx cypress run` or interactively with `meteor npx cypress open`

 ::: warning Don't run tests if you have valuable data in your DB The test suite starts by testing the setup process **and will wipe the database**.